 Elements for success

-• Burlington is not only providing access to EV charging for EV drivers, but is identifying and providing access in areas where it is most needed.
+- BED is not only providing access to charging for EV drivers, but is also identifying and providing access in areas where it is most needed.
 By prioritizing neighborhoods where residents do not have access to off-street parking, they are ensuring that the impact of each pole-mounted charger will be maximized.

-• Burlington Electric Department selected a unique charger configuration that will reduce the vandalism of charging cables and use existing infrastructure rather than adding new equipment in the curbside area.
+- BED selected a unique charger configuration that will deter damage to and vandalism of charging cables and use existing utility infrastructure rather than adding new equipment in the curbside area, resulting in easier and quicker installs with no ground site-work.

 References